riteshapatel/cf-docker-cluster/README.md

 ## Overview

-This guide supports the access, management, and deployment of the Docker EE Cluster from CloudFormation templates in Amazon Web Services
+This guide supports the access, management, and deployment of the Docker EE Cluster from CloudFormation templates in Amazon Web Services.
+Clustered nodes are spun up using AutoScaling Group.

 ## Getting Started